Daohub-io/cap9/docs/Whitepaper.md

 call is only calling to the original kernel instance and nothing more.
-Because this sequence of instructions is the only sequence of instructions with a state changing opcode (`DELEGATECALL`) it is simple to verify on-chain that a contract contains no state changing opcodes except `DELEGATECALL, and that when it does it is only in this form (i.e. system call form).
+Because this sequence of instructions is the only sequence of instructions with a state changing opcode (`DELEGATECALL`) it is simple to verify on-chain that a contract contains no state changing opcodes except `DELEGATECALL`, and that when it does it is only in this form (i.e. system call form).

 ```